 Working for CBS Sports

 I wrote him back.
 We exchanged emails two or three times and it turned out to be a legitimate job.
 (I have to admit that I was a little skeptical at first).
-He sent me a three page special sheet highlighting everything from the format of the show to the method of delivery.
+He sent me a three-page special sheet highlighting everything from the format of the show to the method of delivery.
 I found out the budget, the needed crew and the timeline.
 He also sent me a long 10?
-11 page? vendor form that asked questions like, “what percentage of your budget does this job represent? ” and “list some of your previous clients”.
+11 pages? vendor form that asked questions like, “what percentage of your budget does this job represent? ” and “list some of your previous clients”.

 One of the things that surprised me is that they required the following:

 A DP /camera operator

 As I contacted all of these people we put together the following team:

 The show was a reality sports show that would highlight a famous award-winning athlete and show their lifestyle.
 CBS had provided me with a shot list that included such things as luxury cars, iPod lists, time at the gym, etc.

 We showed up on-site right at 12 the day of filming.
 Robert opened the door to the modest home.
 I was surprised.
 This was Robert Oberst’s multiple award-winning/record-setting strongman.
 He lived in a normal house and drove a nice but normal truck.
 The luxury car shots were out.